HOMS-OSS/ruperf/README.md

 ## Contributing Guidelines

-Ruperf is an open source project and is open to recieving contributions!
+`ruperf` is an open source project and is open to recieving contributions!

 Please see [`CONTRIBUTING`](https://github.com/HOMS-OSS/ruperf/blob/main/CONTRIBUTING.md)